carverauto/serviceradar-sdk-go/README.md

 ServiceRadar plugin SDK for Go (TinyGo/Wasm).

 ## Overview
-This SDK lets you write ServiceRadar plugin checkers in Go without handling low-level Wasm host calls.
+This SDK lets you write ServiceRadar plugin checkers in Go without handling low-level WASM host calls.
 It handles:
 - Config decoding from the host
 - Result builder for `serviceradar.plugin_result.v1`
 - Logging bridge